-ERIS_ifs_obs_AutoJitter

-Parameter Value p2 label

-DET.DIT 20 Detector integration time

-DET.NDIT.LIST 3 Number of detector integrations

-SEQ.JITTER.WIDTH 4 Jitter width

-SEQ.NEXPO 1 Number of exposures per offset position

-SEQ.NOFF 5 Number of offset positions

-INS.BAND.NAME K_low SPIFFIER wavelength band name

-INS.SPXW.NAME 100mas SPIFFIER scale size (arcsec)
+Parameter Value p2 label DET.DIT 20 Detector integration time DET.NDIT.LIST 3 Number of detector integrations SEQ.JITTER.WIDTH 4 Jitter width SEQ.NEXPO 1 Number of exposures per offset position SEQ.NOFF 5 Number of offset positions INS.BAND.NAME K_low SPIFFIER wavelength band name INS.SPXW.NAME 100mas SPIFFIER scale size (arcsec)

-• The ERIS\ifs\obs\FixedSkyOffset template is similar to that above but also provides random dithers for sky exposures centered around a fixed offset from the original pointing of SEQ.SKY.OFFSETALPHA, SEQ.SKY.OFFSETDELTA (RA,DEC).
-If SEQ.ABBA is T, a (OS) $\rightarrow$ (SO) pattern will be used, otherwise a (OSO) $\rightarrow$ (OSO) pattern is adopted.
-Here, O is for object and S is for sky frames.
+• The ERIS_ifs_obs_FixedSkyOffset template is similar to that above but also provides random dithers for sky exposures centred around a fixed offset from the original pointing of SEQ.SKY.OFFSETALPHA, SEQ.SKY.OFFSETDELTA (RA,DEC).
+If SEQ.ABBA is T, a (OS)→(SO) pattern will be used, otherwise a (OSO)→(OSO) pattern is adopted.
+Here, 0 is for object and S is for sky frames.
 SEQ.NABCYCLES can be used to specify the number of cycles.
-Note that one full (OS) $\rightarrow$ (SO) pattern counts as 2 cycles.
+Note that one full (OS)→(SO) pattern counts as two cycles, as does one (OSO)→(OSO) pattern.
 The number of integrations that are averaged needs to be set individually by SEQ.NDIT.OBJECT and SEQ.NDIT.SKY respectively for object and sky.
 SEQ.NEXPO defines the number of separate exposures per offset, and it is common to both sky and object offsets.
 Finally, the AO loop state is tied to SEQ.OBSTYPE.LIST, where the AO loops are closed for O exposures and open for S exposures.
-The example is the same as for ERIS\ifs\obs\AutoJitter with the exception of sky frames which are centered 20 arcsec east and 10 arcsec south of the science target.
-The template will perform (OS) $\rightarrow$ (SO) $\rightarrow$ (OS) offsets in this case with SEQ.NABCYCLES=3.
+The example is the same as for ERIS_ifs_obs_AutoJitter with the exception of sky frames which are centred 20 arcsec east and 10 arcsec south of the science target.
+The template will perform $(OS)\rightarrow(SO)\rightarrow(OS)$ offsets in this case with SEQ.NABCYCLES=3.